karlch/vimiv/contributing.md

 ## Open issues
 Another great way to help is to work on open issues.
 Some of these obviously overlap with my TODO list.

+## Testing and bug reporting
+Fairly obvious.
+Just open an issue or send me an email.
+If you feel adventurous, you can test the unreleased branches depending on whether a new version is currently under development.